COVID: Germany set to donate vaccine doses to other countries | DW | 29.07.2021

-Some 60 percent of Germans have received at least one COVID jab.
-Another 100 million or so vaccine doses are expected in the third quarter from July to September.
+Some 60% of Germans have received at least one COVID jab, with another 100 million or so vaccine doses expected in the third quarter from July to September.

 But the willingness to be vaccinated has waned.
-Availability currently exceeds demand so vaccine supplies are available to be donated.
+Availability currently exceeds demand — so vaccine supplies are available for donation.

-But the vaccine doses to be donated must first be collected.
-There is not only enough vaccine, it has also already been distributed to clinics and vaccination centers.
-They all have unused vaccine supplies that must now be returned to federal storage facilities.
+But the vaccine doses set to be donated must first be collected.
+There are not only enough vaccines, but they have also already been distributed to clinics and vaccination centers.
+And these facilities have unused vaccine supplies that must now be returned to federal storage facilities.

 The plan for the return, however, has not been finalized.
-According to the Federal Ministry of Health, vaccine supplies must have their quality and expiration date checked before being they can be sent anywhere.
+According to the Federal Ministry of Health, vaccine supplies must have their quality and expiration date checked before being sent elsewhere.

-COVAX is the abbreviation for "Covid-19 Vaccines Global Access."
-The global vaccination initiative aims to reduce the inequality in Corona vaccinations between industrialized and developing countries.
+COVAX is the abbreviation for "COVID-19 Vaccines Global Access."
+The global vaccination initiative aims to reduce the inequality in coronavirus vaccinations between industrialized and developing countries.
 Recently, Spain reported it had started donating vaccine supplies.

 The German government has decided that four out of every five vaccine donations are to go to COVAX.
 COVAX will then decide for itself which regions of the world they will be sent to.

-Germany has decided to give 20 percent of its donations directly to individual states.
+Germany has decided to give 20% of its donations directly to individual states.
 Recipients are to include Ukraine, Armenia, and Namibia.
 Three million vaccine doses are earmarked for the Western Balkans.
 It is not clear when exactly the donations will begin.

 Only an "expansion of production capacities" will "get us there."
 First steps have been taken to create more production facilities in countries with limited vaccine supplies.
 But the issue of releasing the appropriate licenses will remain on the agenda.
 India and South Africa have been demanding the move since October 2020.